 Corp of engineers see the success of wildlife habitat creation on first 150 acres and agree to expansion to 36 holes.
-Second 18 holes designed by Ted Locke, well known golf architect from Vancouver, BC.
+Second 18 holes designed by Ted Locke, well known golf course architect from Vancouver, BC.

 Willows Run enters into agreement with King County to eventually irrigate with reclaimed water from the new Brightwater plant proposed for construction in Woodinville.